 When you include Jefferson Land Trust in your estate plans, you’re helping to ensure the forests, fields, and wildlife habitat that make our region unique are preserved forever.
-This lasting legacy will have a big, positive impact on generations to come.
+This lasting legacy will have a positive impact on generations to come.
 Thank you!

 When you include Jefferson Land Trust in your estate plans, you’re helping to ensure the forests, fields, and wildlife habitat that make our region unique are preserved forever.
-This lasting legacy will have a big, positive impact on generations to come.
+This lasting legacy will have a positive impact on generations to come.

 Thank you!